tylertufano/SubPaperFlux/README.md

 Environment Variables
 - DEBUG_LOGGING: `1` or `true` for verbose logs and ChromeDriver logging.
 - ENABLE_SCREENSHOTS: `1` or `true` to save a screenshot after successful logins.
+- SPF_PROFILE: Optional label for the current deployment profile.
+When set, the UI exposes it via `/ui-config` so you can confirm whether you're on dev, stage, or prod.

 Running Locally
 - Install dependencies: `pip install -r requirements.txt`